aiuta-com/docs/docs/sdk/developer/product.md

 1. Current price of the product, formatted as a localized string including currency symbol and amount.
 2. Optional old price of the product, formatted as a localized string.
 If provided, will be displayed as strikethrough near the current price.

+!!! info "Prices Theme"
+    You only need to pass product prices if you set up [`PricesTheme`](/sdk/developer/configuration/ui/theme/product-bar.md#prices)